vcsoc/resume-online/README.md

 - Ensure you are running the site using the local server (`npm start`) and not by double-clicking `index.html`.
 Opening the file directly (`file://`) may cause issues with loading the `timeline.yaml` file.
 - **Error: "npm start" not working**:
 - Make sure Node.js is installed.
 Run `node -v` in the terminal to check.
 If not installed, download and install it from [https://nodejs.org/](https://nodejs.org/).
-- Ensure you are in the `resume-timeline` directory when running `npm start`.
+- Ensure you are in the `resume-online` directory when running `npm start`.
 - **Fonts not loading**:
 - The site uses Google Fonts (Poppins), which requires an internet connection.
 If you are offline, the fonts will fall back to Arial.